PTwr/SteamDeckTouchPad/README.md

 - Shooters, be it 2D or 3D.
 Good aiming requires cursor capture/lock and/or raw input.
 Neither of which will work with userland script.
 - Games with 3D camera.
 For same reason as shooters.
 - Games running in exclusive (true) fullscreen.
-- Games with anti-cheat/anti-bot, as it uses same techniques as bad bots do
+- Games with anti-cheat/anti-bot, as it uses same techniques as bad bots do.

 Games that will probably work:
 - Simple adventure point-and-click